kshntn/Python-Learning/README.md

 10>Handwriting Recognition
 	using Neural networks,Gradient Descent,Backpropagation,Tensorflow and Tensoroard

-11>Convolutional neural Networks based on Lenet-5 architecture
+11>Convolutional neural Networks based on Lenet-5 architecture using TensorFlow

+12>Perceptron and Deep neural networks using Tensorflow and TensorBoard